Countries With the Most Time Zones (and Why France Beats Everyone)

 Australia and Canada: big land, scattered communities

 Canada runs from the Pacific coast to the Atlantic and beyond, with six main civil time zones.
 The most famous quirk is Newfoundland Time at UTC−3:30, sitting half an hour ahead of neighbouring Atlantic Time.
 This half-hour step is part of Canada’s identity.
-It often shows up in jokes, travel stories and airline warnings.
+It often shows up in jokes, travel stories, and airline warnings.

 One-zone giants: China and India

-This creates very late sunrises and sunsets in the far west but keeps the country on one legal clock, which the government sees as a symbol of unity.
+This creates very late sunrises and sunsets in the far west but keeps the country on one legal clock, which the government treats as a symbol of unity.
 In some western regions, people quietly follow an unofficial local time for daily life while still using Beijing Time for trains and official business.

 Half-hour and 45-minute offsets: why some clocks sit in between

-Several countries choose time zones that are offset by 30 or 45 minutes, not a full hour.
-Besides India at UTC+5:30, there is Nepal at UTC+5:45, parts of Australia at UTC+9:30 or UTC+10:30 and Newfoundland in Canada at UTC−3:30.
 These in-between zones usually line up better with the position of a country’s main population or political centre than a neat whole-hour offset would.

-From a technical point of view, they are just extra UTC offsets in the global list, but they can easily catch travellers and planners off guard if they forget that not every time zone shifts in one-hour steps.
+From a technical point of view, they are just extra UTC offsets in the global list.
+But they can easily catch travellers and planners off guard if they forget that not every time zone shifts in one-hour steps.

 These examples raise some common questions about how many time zones countries have, so let us answer them directly.